 In the digital economy, all companies are global.
 This brings a list of tax laws and compliance regulations that allow your organization to operate in all markets with the same ease.

-Staying on top of tax and compliance isn’t just good governance; it’s also future-proofing your business.
+Staying on top of tax and compliance isn’t just good governance; it’s also about future-proofing your business.

 “You’ve got to look at compliance in terms of your company’s future and not just focus solely on the past.
 Do you want to expand globally, and will you be able to do that with everything as it is now or as it has been?” – Tony Ricciardella